richardndungu94/Devsecops/Week1-Web-security/Report.md

 ## Building the vulnerable application

-This week focus was to build a vulnerable API.
+This week focus is to build a vulnerable API.

 This task helps understatnd security flaws from both developer and attackers perspectives.